Gaius-Augustus/learnMSA/docs/training.rst

 Training
 ========

+learnMSA runs a gradient-based training in order to find the best possible HMM for aligning the sequences.
+Automatically detects suitable hyperparameters for this training.
+In some scenarios direct control over the training regime can be beneficial.
+Possible reasons to adjust the training parameters are:

+- The training fails due to memory issues or is too slow.
+- The input sequences are very easy and the training should be faster.
+- The time for alignment is not critical and best possible accuracy is desired.

 Arguments
 ---------

 ``-n / --num_model`` *NUM_MODEL*
     This option controls how many models are trained in parallel.
 The models differ slighly in their initialization, length (number of match states) and mini-batches seen during training.
     learnMSA automatically selects the best model according to the Akaike Information Criterion (AIC) after training.

     Increase this option for the potential to gain accuracy at the cost of longer training times and higher memory consumption.
     Reduce this option when you have limited GPU memory or want to speed up training.

     Default: 4

 ``-b / --batch`` *BATCH_SIZE*
-    Controls the batch size used during training, i.e. how many sequences as shown to each model per training step.
+    Controls the batch size used during training, i.e. how many sequences are shown to each model per training step.
 The optimal batch size depends on the length of the input sequences and the available GPU memory.
     Increase this value to speed up training.
     Reduce this value if you run out of GPU memory.